Fix and Manage Issues

 An issue is a single accessibility problem (for example, “Image missing alt attribute”).
 An instance is one specific place that problem shows up.
 A single issue can have many instances across your site, and each instance moves through its own status as you work on it.

-On the issue detail page, instances are grouped into tabs by status: Active, Needs Manual Review, Pending Review, Dismissed, and Fixed.
+On the issue detail page, instances are grouped into tabs by status: Active, Awaiting scan, Dismissed, Fixed, and Comments.
+For issues that include manually-recorded instances, an Awaiting reviewer tab also appears.
 The status of each instance is also shown as a colored tag on the instance card.
 Here’s what each status means and when an instance gets it.

 Active

 The instance was found in the most recent scan and still needs attention.
 New instances start here, and this is where you’ll do most of your fixing work.
-Active instances can be marked as fixed, dismissed, or assigned to a teammate.
+Active instances can be marked as Submit for Review or Dismiss.

 Once a scan or a manual review confirms the fix, the instance moves to Fixed and appears under the Fixed tab.
 When every instance of an issue is either Fixed or Dismissed, the whole issue is automatically marked Resolved.